ray5273/comentario/docs/content/configuration/frontend/domain/authentication/sso/interactive.en.md

 * `email`, specifying the user's email address;
 * `name`, providing the user's full name;
 * `photo`, an optional user avatar URL.
+* `link`, an optional user profile or website URL.

 For example: